We look forward to welcoming our graduate and professional students to campus!

 Frequently Asked Questions

-Yes, Orientation is mandatory for F-1 and J-1 visa holders.
+Yes, this session is mandatory for F-1 and J-1 visa holders.
 The primary goals of the program are to help new international students comply with their U.S. visa-related obligations, inform them of Notre Dame’s support services, and introduce them to Notre Dame’s vibrant campus culture.
-International Student Orientation provides international students with invaluable information and resources to maintain their visa status and help them make the most out of their time at the University.
+This session provides international students with invaluable information and resources to maintain their visa status and help them make the most out of their time at the University.
 It also provides an opportunity to meet other international students.

 Is there a fee to attend orientation?

-No, Notre Dame does not charge a fee to attend International Student Orientation.
+No, Notre Dame does not charge a fee to attend Maintaining Status Session

 I am getting ready to buy my plane ticket to Notre Dame.
 What day should I fly in?